flopezag/fiware-testbed-deploy/README.rst

 Deploying three testbeds
 ************************

-The *deploythreeglances.py* script deploys three Openstack Image Repository service (Glance) which shares the same keystone.
-Each glance is deploy in a different VMs accesible by floating IPs.
-As well as previoly, it is possible to access by SSH Key at *~/.ssh/testbedskuld_key*).
-Usually the installation process lasts between 10 and 20 minutes.
-The job is finished after the file *config_vars* is copied into the */home/ubuntu* folder inside the virtual machines.
+The *deploythreeglances.py* script deploys three Openstack Image Repositories (Glance) which shares the same Identity Service called Keystone.
+Each glance is deployed in a different server accesible by a floating IP.
+As well as previously, it is possible to access by SSH Key and its configuration variables are in the file *config_vars* in */home/ubuntu* folder inside the server.
-This three glance testbed is used for GlanceSync tests.
+These three Glances testbed is used for GlanceSync acceptance tests.

 Build and Install